vmware-clarity/clarity-guidance/1003-button-design-guidance.md

 - Applications **should** display a success state upon completing actions, providing clear feedback to users that their requests were processed successfully.
 - Applications **should** display loading, error, and success (states) that prevent subsequent interactions, avoiding confusion and informing users of ongoing or completed processes.

+### Disabled Buttons

+- Disabled buttons **should** not have tooltips, as they are inactive and excluded from tab indexes, making tooltips inaccessible to both mouse and keyboard users.
+- Applications **should** provide clear visual indicators of why a button is disabled, either through contextual information on the page or by using alternative design patterns that maintain interactivity.
+- Designers **should** consider alternative ways to communicate why an action is unavailable, such as inline error messages or helper text near the relevant form fields or interactive elements.

 ## Changelog

 - **2024-10-30**: Initial guidance